monarch-initiative/monarch-ingest/docs/Sources/HPOA.md

 between diseases and phenotypic features, together with their evidence, and age of onset and frequency (if known).

-There are two HPOA ingests: gene-to-disease and gene-to-phenotype.
+There are three HPOA ingests: 'disease-to-phenotype', 'disease-to-mode-of-inheritance' and 'gene-to-disease'.

-The gene-to-disease parser currently only processes the "abnormal" annotations.
+The 'disease-to-phenotype', 'disease-to-mode-of-inheritance' and 'gene-to-disease' parsers currently only processe the "abnormal" annotations.
-Association to "remarkable normality" will be added in the near future.
+Association to "remarkable normality" may be added in the near future.

+The disease-to-mode-of-inheritance parses 'inheritance' records.

 [HPO Annotation File](http://purl.obolibrary.org/obo/hp/hpoa/phenotype.hpoa)